 Students will gain a deeper understanding of the fundamentals of electrical and computer engineering, and are given the opportunity for in-depth specialization in some particular aspect of these fields.
 Academic Tracks for this master’s degree program are being developed to allow students to study areas of research and take tailored course work that best fits their interests and goals.
 Many tracks have overlap, and most faculty belong to more than one Academic Track.

-This 30-credit hour program can be completed within two years, and the increased flexibility allows you to work at a pace that is designed to fit your busy schedule.
+This 30-credit hour program must be completed within five years, and the increased flexibility allows you to work at a pace that is designed to fit your busy schedule.
 Thesis, Report, and coursework-only options are available.
 The degree you will earn is identical to that awarded by the full-time program and comes fully backed by the globally recognized UT Austin brand.

 MULTIPLE PROGRAM TRACKS